bradthurber/sun-java-rpm-formula/README.rst

 ========
-sun-java
+sun-java-rpm
 ========

-Formula to set up and configure Java JREs and JDKs from a tarball archive sourced via URL.
+Formula to install Java JDKs from an RPM sourced via URL.

+This is a quick-and-dirty copy of the salt sun-java formula but instead of downloading and installing a tarball, we just download and install an RPM

+Ideally, this should be retrofitted into the original sun-java formula at some point maybe?

 .. note::